 Oregon: If you like waterfalls, consider a hiking trip in Oregon.
-The Columbia River Gorge has enough hiking to last you a lifetime — and it’s complimented by other impressive destinations including the Cascade Mountain Range.
+The Columbia River Gorge has enough hiking to last you a lifetime — and it’s complemented by other impressive destinations, including the Cascade Mountain Range.

 Want some direction?
 Check out Smith Rock in Terrebonne — a great place to begin your adventure whether you’re an amateur hiker or a seasoned pro.

-Other places to visit include Angels Rest, Abiqua Falls, Opal Creek and the Mt.
+Other places include Angels Rest, Abiqua Falls, Opal Creek, and the Mt.
 Hood National Forest.

 Mid-summer through fall is generally the best time of the year to go.